seabourne/nxus-help-topics/introduction.md

 ## The \<help-topic-trigger\> element

 The `<help-topic-trigger>` element renders an interactive marker that, when clicked, displays the Help Scout Beacon.
-The `topic` property may be used to specify the help topic to display in the beacon; if no topic is specified, the beacon is opened to the general help interface.
+Use the `topic` property to specify the help topic to display in the beacon; if no topic is specified, the beacon is opened to the general help interface.
+If there is no article corresponding to the help topic you specify, the trigger element is hidden (so you can add trigger elements to a page speculatively, and define help topic articles as you see fit).

 By default, the trigger element displays a FontAwesome `info-circle` icon as the clickable element.
 You can specify an alternate display as the content of the `<help-topic-trigger>` element.

+The `<help-topic-trigger>` element requires the Help Topics context to be defined for the page.
+(The context provides the mapping from article slugs to identifiers, and lets the trigger determine which help topics have articles defined.)
+There's a `help-topics` partial you can use to set up the context (see [Defining the Help Topics context](#defining-the-help-topics-context) below).

 ### Properties

 -   **`topic`**`: string`
-    Article identifier for the help topic to display.
+    Article slug for the help topic to display.

 -   **`opened`**`: boolean`
     The opened/closed state of the trigger.
 If true, the trigger has the